Canon M3 vs Pentax MX-1

 It is notable that the M3 has a hotshoe, while the MX-1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M3 and the MX-1 have been discontinued, but can regularly be found used on eBay.
+Both the M3 and the MX-1 have been discontinued, but can regularly be found used on ebay.
 The M3 was replaced by the Canon M6, while the MX-1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the M3 and MX-1 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Pentax MX-1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M3 and the Pentax MX-1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.